wwang-chcn/ONTraC/tutorials/parameters.md

     --regularization-loss-weight=REGULARIZATION_LOSS_WEIGHT
                         Weight for regularization loss.
 Default is 0.1.
     --beta=BETA         Beta value control niche cluster assignment matrix.
 Default is 0.03.

+  Options for niche trajectory:
+    --trajectory-construct=TRAJECTORY_CONSTRUCT
+                        Method to construct the niche trajectory.
+Default is 'BF' (brute-force).
+A faster alternative is 'TSP'.
 ```

 ## Detailed explanation